gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 .. image:: ../images/Publish/Publish__controll_manager.png
     :scale: 80 %

-The scenario manager lets you save the selected options of the publishControl component and content that is connected to it.
+The scenario manager saves the selected options of the publishControl component and content that is connected to it into scenarios that can be played in succession.

 ==============  ============================================================================================================================